ScanLineDev/scanline/README.md

 # ScanLine (Alpha)

 Catch bugs before they hurt.
-ScanLine reviews your code with GPT-4 and shows you how to impove it, like having an experienced code reviewer with you 24/7.
+ScanLine reviews your code with GPT-4 and shows you how to improve it, like having an experienced code reviewer with you 24/7.

 ScanLine is an **AI-based CLI tool** to quickly check your commit, branch, or entire repo for:
 - [x] race conditions